Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: ITM for Electromagnetic Waves

 \section{ITM for Electromagnetic Waves}

 The concept of reversing waves by manipulating the time properties of a medium and without transceivers was first experimentally demonstrated by~\cite{Bacot:2016}.
 An ITM was introduced in water waves by implementing a disruption in celerity which subsequently generated time-reversed propagations visible to the naked eye.
 Our research in ITM-induced electromagnetic reversed waves is based on the same theoretical concept.
-We use a two-step ITM generation which, shortly after decreasing the propagation speed, brings it back to its initial value.
-In practice, the speed change entails a disruption of the impedance, on which the generation of ITM-induced electromagnetic reversed waves crucially depends~\cite{Morgenthaler:1958, Xiao:2014}.
+We use a two-step ITM generation which, shortly after decreasing the propagation speed, brings it back to its initial value. {This implementation ensures the wave speed never surpasses the speed of light in vacuum, no matter the medium.} In practice, the speed change entails a disruption of the wave impedance, on which the generation of ITM-induced electromagnetic reversed waves crucially depends~\cite{Morgenthaler:1958, Xiao:2014}.

 As the phase velocity of electromagnetic waves is given by $v=1/\sqrt{\epsilon\mu}$, speed disruptions are possible through permittivity $\epsilon$ and/or permeability $\mu$ changes.
 We chose to keep $\mu$ constant and manipulate $\epsilon$, particularly the relative permittivity $\epsilon_\mathrm{r}$, as $\epsilon \equiv \epsilon(t) =\epsilon_{0}\epsilon_\mathrm{r}(t)$ where $\epsilon_{\mathrm{0}}$ is the vacuum permittivity.
-The phase velocity and wave impedance are then time dependent.
+The phase velocity and wave impedance $\eta=\sqrt{\mu/\epsilon}$ are then time dependent.
 In general, we speak of time-varying media with time-varying propagating speed~\cite{Morgenthaler:1958, Fante:1971, Xiao:2014}.

+{ Time-reversed waves created by an ITM can be characterized in a manner similar to that of Fresnel's equations for light incident at a spatial boundary.
+Consider the first step of the temporal disruption.
+Assuming that the electric displacement field $\boldsymbol{D}$ and the magnetic flux density $\boldsymbol{B}$ are continuous at the time interface~\cite{Xiao:2014}, Fresnel's reflection and transmission coefficients at the time interface for the electric field $\boldsymbol{E}$ become~\cite{Morgenthaler:1958, Xiao:2014}:

+where subscripts 1 and 2 denote $\epsilon$, $\mu$, and $\eta$ prior to and after the disruption; and $E_{\mathrm{r}}$, $E_{\mathrm{t}}$, and $E_{\mathrm{in}}$ denote the electric field amplitudes of the reflected, transmitted, and incident waves, i.e. the time-reversed, forward, and initial forward waves, respectively.
+In the second step of the disruption, each of the two newly created waves then undergoes the reverse transition (exchange subscripts 1 and 2 above).}